vgs-samples/android-sdk-demo/collect/src/main/java/com/vgscollect/androiddemo/samples/views/date/README.md

-# Payment Card Number Field Sample
+# Expiration Date Field Sample

-This sample of Activity demonstrates how to use Payment Card Number field.
+This sample of Activity demonstrates how to use expiration date field.

 ## Prerequisites

-- VGS Collect SDK v.1.1.0
+- VGS Collect SDK v.1.0.6
 - Android SDK 19

 ## Support